 My products are all handmade, and vegetable leather fits perfectly with my philosophy.

 The natural beauty of this leather can be fully appreciated on the MISHA pouch thanks to its minimalist shape that lets the leather speak for itself.
 All Klès pouches are compact and they can be customised with initials.

 Where do I source my leather ?

-I like to buy local.
-As I’m based in London, I buy my leather in Dalston, from an independent shop.
+I alway buy supplies from English suppliers, I buy my leather in London, from an independent shop.
 I appreciate this shop because I can choose each hide myself.
 It is important because every hide is different, they all have their own marks.

 Most of the leather I use comes from Italy, where they produce some of the best leathers in the world.
 For my products I like to use cow leather.
 I find it nice to work with and I love its texture: rigid and a little soft at the same time.

 How to take care of leather products and make them last?

 Leather needs to be cleaned and nourished every few months, it is an organic and natural material after all.

 I recommend using a natural leather balm or saddle soap that will moisturise the leather and shouldn’t darken it too much.

 Before applying the balm or saddle soap, clean the leather with a lightly damp cloth.
 Leave it to dry for a few hours, then apply the balsam/saddle soap with a sponge or a soft cloth, rubbing gently.